 How has the Customer Advocate made a difference so far at NAB?

-- lifting the capability for complaint handlers to identify red flags of customers experiencing vulnerability and providing additional care to those customers.
+- Enabling NAB colleagues to identify potential indicators of customers experiencing vulnerability and responding by providing additional care to those customers.

-- NAB supporting customers experiencing financial distress, particularly those impacted by the Coronavirus (COVID-19) and the bushfires.
+- NAB’s support of customers experiencing financial distress, particularly those impacted by the Coronavirus (COVID-19).

-- the quality and fairness of customer outcomes provided to customers by NAB complaint handlers.
+- the consistent deliver of fair outcomes being provided to customers by NAB.

 What Catherine brings to NAB